18 things Fabless start-ups should look for in a Yield Management System

 Do you work for a Fabless start-up?
 Are you ramping up?

 If so, you need data-analysis tools for your production data.
 You will struggle without them.
 You have two options for yield management analysis.
-You may decide to hire an engineer (or team of engineers) whose job it is to transfer the data from datalogs to a spreadsheet.
-Then generate reports.
+You may decide to hire an engineer (or team of engineers) whose job is to transfer the data from datalogs to a spreadsheet, then generate reports.
 Or, you could invest in a system that takes care of that for you.
 A good YMS generates information automatically from the datalogs and creates reports.
-Your engineering team will spend less time inputting data, and more time solving problems
+Your engineering team will spend less time inputting data, and more time solving problems.

 If you decide to start using a semiconductor yield management system, there are several key areas to look at.
 Here they are: